sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 <br />

+### Pending permissions

+Pending permissions are created and stored when the repo permissions fetched from the code host contain users which are not yet users of Sourcegraph.
+This information is stored for the purpose of immediate repo access for such users after joining Sourcegraph.
+During the process of user creation `user_pending_permissions` is queried and if there are any permissions for the user being created, then these permissions are added to `user_permissions` table and this user is ready to go in no time.
+Without pending permissions, user would have waited for user permissions sync to happen.

+As soon as new user is created (to be more precise -- during the creation process itself), pending permissions are used to populate "ordinary" permissions (`repo_permissions` and `user_permissions` tables), after that `user_permissions_table` is cleared (however, `repo_pending_permissions` [is not](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.39.1/-/blob/enterprise/internal/database/perms_store.go?L979-981)).

+#### External code host user <-> Sourcegraph user mapping

+`user_pending_permissions` table has a `bind_id` column which is an ID of the user of external code host: a username for Bitbucket Server, a GraphID for GitHub or a user ID for GitLab.

+User pending permission is a composite entity containing of:
+- `service_type` (e.g. `github.com`, `gitlab`, `bitbucketServer`);
+- `service_id` (ID of the code host, e.g. `https://github.com/`, `https://gitlab.com/`);
+- `permission` (bitmask for a set of permissions);
+- `object_type` (type of what is enumerated in `object_ids_ints` column; for now it is `repos`);
+- and `bind_id`

+all of which are included in a unique constraint.
+This entity is addressed in `user_ids_ints` column of `repo_pending_permissions` table by `id`.

+Overall, one entry of `user_pending_permissions` table means that _"There is a user with `bind_id` ID of this exact (`service_id`) external code host of this (`service_type`) type with such permissions for this (`object_ids_ints`) set of repos"_

+#### Repo pending permissions

+`repo_pending_permissions` table maps `user_pending_permissions` entities to repo ID alongside with permission type (read/write).
+One row of the table maps one repo ID to an array of `user_pending_permissions` entries.
+Basically it is designed as an inverted `user_pending_permissions` for more performant CRUD operations (as per DB migration description in [this commit](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/compare/0705aa790d31fcd51713f4432496cc6bbb49cce8...bc30ae1186cf7a491ef21a5c00cb2f565288dfbb#diff-660eca66a5fad95783448fa468b2ce2fR50)).

 ## Explicit permissions API

 Sourcegraph exposes a GraphQL API to explicitly set repository permissions as an alternative to the code-host-specific repository permissions sync mechanisms.